-See Quadrille Judging Terms for special application to judging quadrille.
+See Quadrille Judging Terms in the Quadrille Rules and Guidelines for special application to judging the quadrille.

 AMPLITUDE

 Magnitude of range of motion.
 Same as Scope.

 BALANCE

 Relative distribution of the weight of horse and rider upon the fore and hind legs (longitudinal balance) and the left and right legs (lateral balance).
 In dressage training, the horse learns to move with the base of support narrowed laterally and shortened longitudinally, which makes the balance less stable but at the same time makes it more mobile (especially the forehand) and susceptible to small external influences (of the rider).